Netherman2440/squads_web/.ai/features/player_details.md

 1. Create placeholder entries when match is created (`change = null`)
 2. Track historical ranking at time of match
 3. Calculate current ranking as `ranking + change`
-4. Support multiple pending matches simultaneously
+4. Support multiple unscored matches simultaneously
 5. Audit trail of all ranking changes

 ### Why Not Allow Ranking in `PlayerRepository.updatePlayer`?